-This is our first interview with a Penn vet graduate.
-Dr. Klein got accepted to 4 vet schools and chose The University of Pennsylvania.
+This is our first interview with a Penn vet graduate, Penn vet is the only Pennsylvania veterinary school.
+Dr. Klein got accepted to 4 vet schools and chose this Pennsylvania veterinary school as her top choice.
 As a Penn vet graduate, you will receive the title of VMD.
 It is the only vet school in the country to award a VMD instead of a DVM.
 Both the VMD and DVM are similar and each graduate will have to take the NAVLE, North American Veterinary Licensing Examination, in order to practice veterinary medicine.

 *Note to reader: there might be affiliate links and if you buy Magoosh, or anything else through the links provided (at no extra cost to you) you will be helping to keep this site running. *